TV Entertainment Centers

 After

-The view from the upstairs hallway tells the full story: a crisp, finished accent wall that commands the space without overwhelming it.
-The warm LVP flooring, the natural oak rail, and the white trim on the surrounding walls all pop against the dark backdrop.
-The wife's housewarming party had a backdrop worth showing off — and the family had one less thing to worry about in the middle of a busy military move.
+The view from the upstairs hallway completes the picture: a crisp, finished accent wall that commands the space without closing it in.
+The warm LVP flooring, the natural oak rail, and the white trim on the surrounding walls all stand out against the dark field.
+The housewarming party had a backdrop worth walking into.
+And the family had one less thing to manage in the middle of a military move.

-Projects like this are a good reminder that finish carpentry isn't just about woodworking — it's about logistics, deadlines, and delivering something that matters to real people in the middle of real life circumstances.
-For a family navigating a military relocation in St. Johns, getting this done right and on time was the whole job.
+Jobs like this are a good reminder that finish carpentry is more than woodworking.
+It's logistics, deadlines, and delivering something that matters to real people in the middle of real circumstances.
+For a family navigating a military relocation in St. Johns, done right and done on time was the whole job.

-Ready for Your Own Accent Wall in Middlebourne or St. Johns?
+Get Your Own Accent Wall in Middlebourne or St. Johns

-Whether you're moving into a new build in Middlebourne, renovating in another St. Johns neighborhood, or working on a tight deadline before a big event — AVP Construction JAX is built for exactly this kind of project.
-We work cleanly, we show up on time, and we deliver finish carpentry that looks like it was always meant to be there.
+Moving into a new build in Middlebourne.
+Renovating in another St. Johns neighborhood.
+Racing a hard deadline before a big event.
+AVP Construction JAX is set up for exactly this kind of project.
+We work cleanly, we show up when we say we will, and we deliver finish carpentry that looks like it was always meant to be there.

-Reach out to AVP Construction JAX today to talk through your accent wall, built-in shelving, or any other finish carpentry project in St. Johns, Florida or anywhere in St. John's County.
-We'd love to help you make your house feel like home — before the housewarming guests arrive.
+Reach out to AVP Construction JAX to talk through your accent wall, built-in shelving, or any other finish carpentry project in St. Johns, Florida or anywhere in St. Johns County.
+We'd be glad to hear what you're working on.

 Florida Licensed & Insured · Serving Jacksonville & St. Johns County